-Brevard’s Theatre program offers a hands-on, experiential approach to learning production, acting, writing, stage design, and lighting.
+Brevard’s Theatre program offers a experiential approach to learning production, acting, writing, stage design, and lighting.
 This comprehensive approach builds a foundation for students to discover their passion and direction, then nurture it through personalized artistic training.
 Students will perform and rehearse in the nationally-recognized Porter Center for Performing Arts, network with guest artists, and present work at professional auditions and conferences.

 What you’ll experience in the Theatre program:

 - You’ll learn by doing.
 Faculty in the Theatre program use experiential learning strategies to personalize your artistic training.
 You’ll perform and rehearse in our nationally-recognized Porter Center for Performing Arts, network with guest artists, and present your work at professional auditions and conferences.

 - You’ll gain marketable skills.
 Here, you will learn to synthesize your experiences into practical and marketable skills.
 Through strategic training, you will discover how to translate your academic interests and goals into internships, service projects, and even career opportunities.

 - You’ll gain teachers and mentors with the Theatre faculty.
 You’ll work closely with highly experienced faculty throughout your four years of study.
 The faculty offer extensive real-world experience in acting, directing, theatrical design, and production, and provide the flexibility and support you need to specialize and define your artistic goals.

 - Working in professional theatre productions

 - Writing and producing theatrical performances